mckernant1/project-manager/README.md

 If the command does not exist.
 It will prompt you for it. you can then enter commands like `cargo build` or `npm run serve` these commands will be executed in the projects directory.
 Gradle is weird and doesnt work when running from a remote directory, so you may have to add a shell script in your gradle directory to run with `sh myscript.sh`

+### Todo
+- add start/stop commands to start/stop specified command in the background

 ### Settings File Structure
 ##### Location: ($HOME/.gg.json)
 ```json5